-- Operation of 35% of the existing infrastructure under a National Facility model, which provides merit-based access for the best national and international researchers to undertake their work in the facility. - Expansion of the facility to almost double its existing capacity.
+- Expansion of the existing SeaSim facility to almost double its existing experimental capacity; and - Adopting a National Facility model to provide merit-based access for the best national and international researchers to undertake their work in the SeaSim.
+This model makes available a proportion of the experimental space within the Expanded SeaSim Facility, equivalent to 35% of the existing SeaSim.